quitequinn/Gulp-Bootstrap4-HTML/README.md

 ```
 brew install nvm
 ```
-At the end of the installation process you will be asked to add some code to the .bash-profile in your root.
-If you don't have a .bash-profile you can just make one.
+At the end of the installation process you will be asked to add some code to the .bash_profile in your root.
+If you don't have a .bash_profile you can just make one.
+It is a hidden file so you will have to click `COMMAND`+`SHIFT`+`.` to show all hidden files.
 Once you have found it copy the code asked at the end of the install.

 You might be able to skip this step, but just incase install node 12
 ```